Today's Articles

 Candomblé

-Over time the Sisterhood has lessened its connection to the Catholic Church and has become a landmark of Candomblé, the main African-based religion of Brazil.
-Candomblé is a spiritist religion that worships a complex pantheon of deities or guardian spirits, the Orixás, part of Yoruba culture.
-At Candomblé rituals, the Orixás are invoked and "incorporate" by the officiating priests.
+Over time, the Sisterhood has lessened its connection to the Catholic Church and has become a landmark of Candomblé, Brazil's main African-based religion.
+Candomblé is a spiritist religion that worships a complex pantheon of deities or guardian spirits, the Orixás, which are part of Yoruba culture.
+At Candomblé rituals, the Orixás are invoked and "incorporated" by the officiating priests.

 Due to their secret nature, the inner rites of the Sisterhood, linked to the worship of the Orixás, have still not been the object of an ethnographic interpretation.
 What has been studied is the exterior part of the worship, which uses almost entirely Catholic symbols appropriated by the Afro Brazilian religion.
 The high point of the Sisterhood's activities is the Festival of Our Lady of the Good Death, held yearly in Cachoeira.